The History of the Digby Wesleyan Church 1959 thru 2007 . . .

 Pastor Jason McCutcheon came on staff as the Youth and Music pastor in January 2001 and served until December 2010.
 In 2009, the old parsonage was moved from the property on Victoria Street to make more room for parking.
 A.J.
 Cole took it away in two pieces.

 Pastor Andrew Maves came as Senior Pastor in July of 2004.
 In 2006 we went to two services on Sunday.

 Stephen LeRoy joined the staff late in 2011.

 2012 we sold the parsonage on Bel Air Dr. and payed off all loans incurred from the church renovations and the property purchase of '97.
 In 2013 we added a bathroom upstairs that was wheel chair accessible.
 In 2014 we renovated the bathrooms downstairs and added a bathroom to the nursery.

-Tim Long came on staff to work with our teens and student ministries.
+Tim Long came on staff to work with our teens and student ministries in 2014.
 In 2016 he felt a call to minister down the neck.
 Tim took leadership of the Pentecostal church in Tideville.
 It was re-launched in January 2017 as "Live Well Community Church".

 ______________________________________2017 to Present...
 Curtlen Peck has joined us and is looking after our student ministries while pursuing a 'full time' call to ministry.
 Allyson Maves is helping out with the music program.

 A special thanks to Victor Freeman for the history of the Digby Wesleyan Church.
 Victor passed away Sunday, May 27, 2007.
 We miss his smile and handshake.